 All individuals who represent CCNE as in-person verification visitors must have participated in a CCNE training program in which they are oriented to the in-person verification visit process.
 CCNE staff assigns visitors to conduct the in-person verification visits.
-Typically, one visitor is assigned to conduct each verification visit.
+Typically, one person is assigned to conduct each verification visit.
 The visitor may be a CCNE Board member, an evaluator, or a senior staff member.
-In order to guard against conflicts of interest, the chief nurse administrator is provided with the opportunity to reject, for cause, the assigned visitor.
+In order to guard against conflicts of interest, the chief nursing officer/chief nurse executive is provided with the opportunity to reject, for cause, the assigned visitor.
 Conflicts of interest are addressed in the Conflicts of Interest section.